 Anatomy and Physiology of Human Systems includes laboratory investigation and fieldwork using appropriate scientific inquiry.
-This hands-on course is a survey of the structures and functions of the human body and integrates the physics and chemistry concepts found in the body systems.
+This hands-on course is a survey of the structures and functions of the human body.
 In this course the student will investigate the body's responses to forces, maintenance of homeostasis, electrical interactions, transport systems, and energy processes.

-Biology AP 204151 (second year)
+204151 Biology AP (second year)